 STEP 1: Question

 Say you are part of the Finance team at Gordon-Conwell.
-What if you received an internal email from someone important like President Hollinger that looks like this?
+What if you received an internal email from someone important like the seminary president that looks like this?

 In internal phishing emails, cyber-intruders usually try to mimic the most important person(s) in an institution to obtain personal information.
 Here, Question 4 above is important: Does the information requested sound like something the requester would ask me?